StrangeRanger/bash-style-guide/content/error-handling.md

 # Handling Errors Properly

 Error handling is crucial in Bash scripting to ensure that your scripts behave as expected.
 Proper error handling can prevent unexpected failures and improve the robustness of your scripts.

 This section of the guide covers essential practices for error handling in Bash, including checking command success, using `trap` for signal handling, understanding `set -e`, avoiding `eval`, and redirecting errors to stderr.

 ## Checking Command Success

 It is crucial to verify the success of commands, particularly for operations where failure could lead to severe consequences.
-Conditional checks help ensure that scripts only proceed when commands execute successfully.

 /// admonition | Guidelines
     type: tip

-- **Check Success of Critical Commands**: **_ALWAYS_** follow commands whose potential to fail could cause problems for the rest of the script, like `cd`, with a conditional check.
+- **Check Success of Critical Commands**: <mark>**_ALWAYS_**</mark> follow commands whose potential to fail could cause problems for the rest of the script, like `cd`, with a conditional check.
+    - **Reason**: This practice prevents the script from continuing if a critical command fails, reducing the risk of unintended consequences.
 - **Error Messages for Clarity**: When a command fails, provide clear error messages to help indicate what went wrong.
-This practice is especially useful for diagnosing issues quickly and efficiently.
+    - **Reason**: Descriptive error messages make it easier to identify and resolve issues quickly.

 ///